Kaljurand/Arvutaja/README.md

 Dependencies
 ------------

-Calculator uses grammar-aware Estonian speech recognition service for Android which you have to install separately from http://recognizer-intent.googlecode.com
+__Arvutaja__ uses grammar-aware Estonian speech recognition service for Android which you have to install separately from http://recognizer-intent.googlecode.com